THE GREATEST LIE EVER TOLD

 The numerous passages of the Epistles that warn us concerning the consequences of sin are often preached to the unsaved, but none of them was written to unsaved people.
 Unsaved persons are already dead in their sins.
 It is the Christians who will lose their eternal life, who will slay their own resurrection, if they continue to live according to the lusts of their flesh.

 But what do we hear from pulpit and pew?
-You shall not surely die!
+You will not surely die!

-And the serpent said unto the woman, Ye shall not surely die: (Genesis 3:4)
+Then the serpent said to the woman, You will not surely die.
+(Genesis 3:4)

-Why is Satan so anxious to persuade us Christians that it is not certain we actually shall die when we disobey God?
+“You will not surely die.”
+The emphasis in the Hebrew is on the word “die.”
+You will not die of a certainty.
+There is a question whether you actually will die!
+“The soul who sins shall die,” the Scriptures declare (Ezekiel 18:4).
+Why is Satan so anxious to persuade us Christians that it is not certain we actually will die when we disobey God?
 No doubt it is because he himself has been sentenced to eternal death in the Lake of Fire.
-Since then he has been attempting to rally the angels, and mankind as well, in an effort to overturn the sentence of God against himself.
+Since then, he has been attempting to rally the angels, and mankind as well, in an effort to overturn the sentence of God against himself.

-The New Testament writings state clearly and emphatically that the Christian believer who continues in sin shall not inherit the Kingdom of God but shall die spiritually.
+“You will not certainly die.”
+We hear it all the time today.
+For this reason or that reason, you will not surely die!
+The New Testament writings state clearly and emphatically that the Christian believer who continues in sin will not inherit the Kingdom of God, but will die spiritually.

-Every branch in me that beareth not fruit he taketh away: and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit.
+Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.
 (John 15:2)

 Romans 6:23 (above) was written to people who had believed and had been baptized in water.

 For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.
 (Romans 8:13)